jpoly1219/devblog/content/posts/intro-to-concurrency-in-go.md

 This is because by default, Go does not wait for goroutines to finish.
 Did you know that `main` is also run inside a goroutine?
 The `main` goroutine fires off the worker goroutines by calling `simpleConcFail`, but it exits before the workers can even finish their job.

 Let's go back to the cooking analogy.
 Imagine you have three chefs each responsible for cooking the sauce, the spaghetti, and the meatball.
 Now, imagine if **Go**rdon Ramsey orders the chefs to cook a plate of spaghetti & meatballs.
 The three chefs will work hard to cook the sauce, the spaghetti, and the meatballs.
 But before the chefs are even done, Gordon rings the bell and orders the waiter to serve the food.
-Obviously the food isn't ready, and the customers will only get an empty plate.
+Obviously, the food isn't ready, and the customers will only get an empty plate.

 This is why we wait for a second before exiting the program.
-Obviously, we aren't always sure that every job will finish in one second.
+We aren't always sure that every job will finish in one second.
 There is a better way to wait for jobs to be done, but we first need to learn another concept.

 To summarize, we learned these things: